webronen/PiiDrone_X-314_Quad/README.md

 ---

-## TrueMin RMSE Relay Autotune
+## PiiTune Deep RMSE

 Inspired by the Åström–Hägglund relay auto-tuning method.

 ### Overview

-Auto-tunes roll, pitch, and yaw using 0.5Hz relay excitation and pure RMSE.
-Finds the true minimum for each stage and stops when RMSE rises by 20% (with patience for 3 samples).
-No hard-coded gain limits.
+Automatically tunes roll, pitch, and yaw using 0.5 Hz relay excitation and pure RMSE evaluation.
+Searches for the true minimum at each stage and applies early stopping when RMSE increases by 20% (with patience over 3 samples).
+Gain limits are not fixed, allowing full adaptation to system dynamics.

 ### Features